vidaud/seta/seta-doc/docs/general/what-outputs.md

 # API

-- For the API interface, depending on the type of request: *get, post, put, delete* the various results will be described in a JSON file format.
+- For the API, depending on the type of request: *get, post, put, delete* the various results will be described in a JSON file format.

 === "Result after a *get* execution"